Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 - Statistics & Research

-- In 2013, there were 119 accidents where the reporting police officer considered that a pedestrian(s) being ‘impaired by alcohol’ was a contributory factor to that accident.
+- In 2015, 63 accidents where the reporting police officer identified pedestrian(s) being impaired by alcohol as a contributory factor to that accident.

-- For every 5 accidents where the driver was impaired by alcohol, there was around 1 accident where he/she was ‘impaired by drugs’, both illegal and medicinal.
+- In 2015, there were approximately 5 accidents where the driver was impaired by alcohol, for every 1 accident where a driver was impaired by drugs.

 Breath tests of drivers taken after accidents show: